cai-hust/FIT3138/lectures/lecture-03.md

 ## Objectives

 - Identify the factors that led to the development of Enterprise Resource Planning (ERP) systems
-- Describe the distinguishing modular charactersistics of ERP software
+- Describe the distinguishing modular characteristics of ERP software
 - Discuss the pros and cons of implementing an ERP system
 - Summarise ongoing developments in ERP